Standardize and customize your work with Smartsheet templates

 You can’t share templates individually, but there are two ways for you to share them:

 1. Move them into a shared workspace.
-Anyone shared to the workspace with Admin access can create new sheets if they’re a licensed user in Smartsheet.
+Anyone on the plan who is shared with the workspace and has Admin access can create new sheets.

-2. When you create a new template from the template gallery, you can invite people to collaborate on the solution.
+2. When you create a new template from the template gallery, you can invite people to collaborate on it.
 Enter their email addresses, select their permission level, customize the invitation message, and then select the Share button.

-If you’re in a Free or Trial plan, the sharing prompt automatically comes up after you download the template.
+If you’re on a Free or Trial plan, the sharing prompt automatically appears after downloading the template.
 Make sure to invite collaborators to help build the solution.

 Brandfolder Image